 Need help paying for child care?

-Child Care is expensive.
-Luckily, there are many resources available for parents to help pay for child care.
-Some programs, help you save money or provide a discount on your monthly or weekly child care fees and other programs will pay a portion of your child care each month.
-Click here to learn more about the programs that are available to you.
+Child Care is expensive; luckily, there are many resources available for parents to help pay for child care.
+Some programs, help you save money or provide a discount on your child care fees and other programs will pay a portion of your child care each month.
+Use the title link to learn more about the programs available.

 Government Funded Assistance Programs